-To assess interstitial stranding at each surveyed site, field crews censused areas of randomly selected dewatered habitat with consistent habitat characteristics (i.e., substrate size and slope) within a site.
-Consistent effort (i.e., a maximum of approximately twenty minutes) was conducted at each site to ensure an adequate number of sites along the entire LDR were sampled during each assessment.
-The main objective of this approach was to increase the amount of interstitially sampled habitat per site in order to obtain sufficient numbers of data points to reduce the uncertainty of previously estimated interstitial stranding rates.
-The total area and dominant substrate within these areas was recorded.
+To assess interstitial stranding at each surveyed site, field crews censused areas of randomly selected dewatered habitat with consistent habitat characteristics (i.e., substrate size and slope) within a site by counting all stranded fish encountered.
+Consistent effort (approximately twenty minutes) was conducted at each site to ensure an adequate number of sites along the entire LDR were sampled during each assessment.
+The main objective of this approach was to increase the amount of interstitially sampled habitat per site to reduce the uncertainty of previously estimated interstitial stranding rates.
+The total area and dominant substrate within these censused areas were recorded.

 If the above method was not possible due to the conditions at the site, a maximum of 10 transects were conducted within dewatered interstitial habitats with gradients and substrates having the potential to strand fish.
 A measuring tape was laid on the substrate from the wetted edge to the top of the dewatered area, and the length was recorded.
-The substrate near the tape was then visually assessed (0.5 m on either side of the tape along its entire length).
+The substrate near the tape was then visually assessed (0.5 m on either side of the tape along its entire length) with all fish stranded recorded.